DAVID GREENE, HOST:

 INSKEEP: So you were in a room full of people who have lost loved ones, or have loved ones missing?

 JACOBS: Yes, yes.

 JACOBS: Yes.
-I mean originally the neighbor said that Ariel was a nice guy and that nothing was amiss and then all of the sudden the reports started coming in - oh no, we've been calling the police.
+I mean originally, the neighbors said that Ariel was a nice guy and that nothing was amiss; and then all of a sudden, the reports started coming in - that oh no, we've been calling the police.
 So I'm just trying to figure out which is true.

-JACOBS: Missing persons cases are one of the most frustrating cases a police officer can get, because there's a whole runaway factor.
+JACOBS: Missing persons cases are one of the most frustrating cases a police officer can get because there's the whole runaway factor.
 Everyone assumes that they'll turn up, but there's that chance that no, that's not what's going to happen.
-And unfortunately, you know, for us we have to go by the laws and what we're allowed to do and not do and it's very frustrating.
+And unfortunately - you know - for us, we have to go by the laws and what we're allowed to do and not do.
+And it's very frustrating.
 It's very similar to how I felt when I was speaking with Philip Garrido.
-I knew something was up - I didn't know what - and I wanted to do something about it, I wanted to take the guy to jail, but I couldn't.
+I knew something was up - I didn't know what.
+And I wanted to do something about it.
+I wanted to take the guy to jail, but I couldn't.

 INSKEEP: Ally Jacobs, I want to ask one other thing.
 You said you were at this Amber Alert conference.
 Statistically speaking, when you look at a room full of people like that, will most of them ever find their relatives?